 Attach a pair of forceps to the mat.
 This will ensure that they are always where you need them.
 Always remove the sharp hook from the carp with the forceps, as this prevents the carp from moving the hook to your fingers whilst you try to unhook the carp as it moves.

-Carp care kits are available from a number of companies and the Korda Carp care kits designed by Thinking Anglers are the best available at the moment.
+These are available from a number of companies, for example the Korda Carp care kits designed by Thinking Anglers.
 You can also get product such as Kryston Klinik carp care, which is also a good antiseptic/barrier.
 The Korda kit includes mouth and body liquid treatments with a few swabs included to assist in applying the treatments accurately onto the wounds.

 Weigh slings are available in all shapes and sizes, so choose a sling that is soft and one that will support the fish well whilst it is being weighed.
 A sling with front and rear access zips also makes releasing the carp back into the water a lot easier.

-1. If the margins are deep enough net the carp in the close margins, however, if you are fishing where they are very shallow it is best to try and move into a position where you can net the fish in deeper water, or to be able to slip on your waders to net the fish in deeper water.
+If the margins are deep enough net the carp in the close margins, however, if you are fishing where they are very shallow it is best to try and move into a position where you can net the fish in deeper water.
+Alternatively you should be able to slip on your waders to net the fish in deeper water.
 Please note that wading is dangerous and is not allowed on CEMEX waters.

-2. With the carp in the landing net, if you have someone around ask them to help by either holding the carp in the net, or, by wetting the unhooking mat and weigh sling for you.
-With the mat ready remove the arms from the landing net and roll up the net, and before lifting the carp from the water, make sure its pectoral fins are tucked back along its body.
+With the carp in the landing net, if you have someone around ask them to help by either holding the carp in the net, or, by wetting the unhooking mat and weigh sling for you.
+With the mat ready remove the arms from the landing net and roll up the net.
+Before lifting the carp from the water make sure its pectoral fins are tucked back along its body.

-4. Leave the net over the carp’s eyes and body and remove any sharp jewellery, watches, rings etc. that might damage the carp.
-Wet the carp and your hands to help cool them and start slowly unrolling the landing net, slowly follow your line down making sure your rig is not trapped under the carp fins.
+Leave the net over the carp’s eyes and body and remove any sharp jewellery, watches, rings etc. that might damage the carp.
+Wet the carp and your hands to help cool them and start slowly unrolling the landing net.
+Slowly follow your line down making sure your rig is not trapped under the carp fins.

 When picking up the fish, place one hand under the front pectoral fins and the other around the anal fin and hold the carp vertically in your hands about 6” to 10” inches away from your body.
 Only lift the carp a short distance off the mat as we do not want the carp to fall from a dangerous height.
 As you are holding the carp, if it starts to flip, let it fall back into you’re forearms and gently lower the fish down to the mat.